You are here: Home » Health » Mental Health » 11 ways to support your mental health this year

 You might also tap into local online and in-person communities for support.
 Find others there who also have mental health disorders and find what works well for them in times of distress.
 You might learn new coping mechanisms and share what helps you to inspire others.
 There are also free resources online, like workbooks, that might be helpful.

-10 habits to support your mental health
+11 habits to support your mental health

 Also, you can improve your mental health in many ways by making changes in your daily life.
-Here are ten good habits to start with:
+Here are good habits to start with:

 1. Meditate